Your First PHP WebSocket Client

 Setup PHP

-Setting up PHP is very simple a can be done in 3 easy steps.
+Setting up PHP is very simple and can be done in 3 easy steps.

 //for windows php.exe -version // for linux php -version